 Welcome to Backcountry Paleo!
 For many of us, the best days happen in the backcountry.
 High in the mountains, down a sandy desert canyon, tramping about somewhere lonely and gorgeous.
 The backcountry calls to our hearts and souls, and we get out there every chance we find.

 The whole time, my spirit needed those remote places that few humans tread.
-It took a long time to heal, and the path was winding and long.
-But with the help of some key people and a ton of effort, I focused on healing my body and mind, so I could get back out there.
+It took a long time for me to heal, and the path was winding and long.
+But with the help of some key people and a ton of effort, I focused on healing my body and mind, so I could get back out in the wild.
 I recently returned to a state of health where I could return to hiking, climbing, and adventuring.
 Getting back out there feels like the greatest gift.
 It’s coming home.

 AIP and Paleo Outdoors: Changing The Game